 - Loss of employer-provided coverage

-Types of ACA Plans In Idaho
+Types of ACA plans in Idaho

-In Idaho, there are three types of ACA health insurance plans: Bronze, Silver, and Gold.
+Idaho has three types of ACA health insurance plans: Bronze, Silver, and Gold.

 - Silver: Silver ACA Plans are the middle-of-the-road option in Idaho, costing $0 premium and boasting a $1,000 deductible.
 These plans have a medium level of monthly premiums but higher out-of-pocket expenses for deductibles and coinsurance.